mmlacak/crochess/docs/source/libcc/ccstrutils.rst

     Function returns length of a formatted string.

     :param fmt: A string format, as used by :c:`printf()` and friends.
-    :param ...: ariadic input for a string format.
+    :param ...: variadic input for a string format.
     :returns: Length of a formatted string if non-negative, error code if negative.
     :returns: Output returned is direct result of a :c:`vsnprintf()`